G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators: Model Structures and Hyperparmeters

 \paragraph{DP-GAN.} We use DP-GAN method mentioned in \cite{xie2018differentially} on both MNIST and FashionMNIST tasks.
 For the generator, we use FC Net structure with [128, 256, 512, 784] neurons in each layer, and the discriminator contains [784, 64, 64, 1] neurons in each layer.
 In each training epoch, the discriminator trains 5 steps and the generator trains 1 step.
 For both networks, $0.5 \times \texttt{ReLU}(\cdot)$ activation layers are used.
 Our batch size is 64 for each sampling, and sampling rate $q$ equals to $\frac{64}{6\times 10^4}$.
 We bound the discriminator's parameter weights to $[-0.1, 0.1]$ and kept feature's value between $[-0.5, 0.5]$ during the forward process.
 In order to generate specific digit data, we concat one-hot vector, which represents digits categories, into each layer in both the disciminator and the generator.

+\paragraph{Other Baselines.} We use the default open-source model architecture implementations and hyper-parameters for baselines: GS-WGAN\footnote{https://github.com/DingfanChen/GS-WGAN} and PATE-GAN\footnote{https://bit.ly/3iZZbnx}.

-\paragraph{Classification Models for MNIST and Fashion-MNIST.} For each synthetic dataset, we trian a CNN for the classification task.
+\paragraph{Classification Models for MNIST, Fashion-MNIST, and CelebA.} For each synthetic dataset, we trian a CNN for the classification task.
 The model has two convolutional layers with 32 and 64 kernels respectively.
 We use \texttt{ReLU} as the activation function and applies dropout on all layers.

 \paragraph{Classification Models for Kaggle Credit.} We implement 4 predictive models in~\cite{yoon2018pategan} using sklearn: Logistic Regression (\texttt{LogisticRegression}), Adaptive Boosting (\texttt{AdaBoostClassifier}), Bootstrap Aggregating (\texttt{BaggingClassifier}) and Multi-layer Perceptron (\texttt{MLPClassifier}).
 We use \emph{L1} penalty, \texttt{Liblinear} solver and \emph{(350:1)} class weight in Logistic Regression.
-We use logistic regression as classifier in Adaptive Boosting and Bootstrap Aggregating, setting \emph{L2} penalty, number of teachers as 200 and 100.
+We use logistic regression as classifier in Adaptive Boosting and Bootstrap Aggregating, setting \emph{L2} penalty, number of models as 200 and 100.
 For Multi-layer Perceptron, we use \texttt{tanh} as the activation of 3 layers with 18 nodes and Adam as the optimizer.